 Visitor visas for Argentina

 Nationals on a list of countries with a visa-waiver programme with Argentina do not need to apply for a tourist visa.
 They get a 90-day tourist visa stamped into their passport upon arrival.
-These include nationals of Canada, the United Kingdom, Australia and South Africa.
+These include nationals of Canada, the USA, Australia and South Africa.
 Expats should ensure that they have at least six months before their passport expires and at least one clear page where the visa can be stamped.

 Tourist visas in Argentina are valid for 90 days.
 It is possible to apply for an extension for a further 90 days in-country.
 To continue to stay in Argentina legally, expats will then need to exit the country before the extension lapses and return to obtain a new 90-day tourist visa.